Originally published in April 2017. Last updated on April 21st, 2025.

 1. Job summary

 Describe the lawn maintenance position you’re hiring for in a few sentences, without listing day-to-day job duties.
-Give job seekers a basic idea of the work they can expect and why you need someone in this role.
+This gives job seekers a basic idea of the work they can expect and why you need someone in this role.
+You should also clarify whether the role is full or part-time.

 - What’s the title of the position?